jtcerqueira/Java_Exercises/README.md

 I am putting here some simple algorithms I have created or come across to better understand the role of algorithms to certain functions in Java (specially graphics)

-I am using ACM library.
+I may use ACM library.